Beware. Spoilers unmarked.

 - In essence, he's basically a character inversion of Seymour.
 In the backstory, he mysteriously rises to leadership of a reformed New Yevon despite never even appearing in the first game, and there's a couple hints that an Arranged Marriage was attempted between himself and Yuna.
 The developers clearly tried to paint an image of a Seymour expy early on, only to subvert it as he was Good All Along.
 Then double-subverted when Shuyin body hops over from Nooj, meaning that Shuyin is using Baralai's body to control Vegnagun.

-The leader of the Youth League faction who leads Spira's foolhardy and inexperienced youth in collecting spheres for the sake of documenting Spira's history.
-But is collecting spheres truly for the sake of Spira or for his own personal gain?
+The leader of the Youth League faction who leads Spira's foolhardy and inexperienced youth in collecting spheres for the sake of documenting Spira's true history.

 - Artificial Limbs: Two of them.
 No explanation how he lost them or why he needs a cane for supplemental support by X-2.